 Light and fluffy egg frittata muffins with Italian peppers and cheese ready in 30 minutes!
 Bake them in a muffin pan for an easy quick breakfast!

-The one pepper is the start of these egg frittata muffins!
-Even little fingers can easily grab them to eat while they play or are racing to the next after-school event!
+- These Italian frittatas are mini, perfect for kids, small bites, healthy, and gluten-free!
+Kid's little fingers can easily grab them to eat while they play or are racing to the next after-school event for a nourishing energizing meal!

 What Is The Difference Between A Frittata, Quiche And Strata?